 How much money will you have in your 401k plan if you leave your employment?
 You contributed $10,000 of your own money into your retirement plan, so 100% or all $10,000 is yours to take.
 Your employer contributed $2,000 but since you are leaving after 2 years, you are only 40% vested.
 This means that $800 of what your employer contributed to your 401k plan is yours.

 In total, you take $10,800 with you in your 401k plan along with any of the gains or losses associated with these contributions.

 In all, 401k vesting schedules are there to protect the employer.
-As long as you work for your employer for at least 5 years on average, you should be entitled to 100% of the money they contribute into your 401k plan.
+As long as you work for your employer for at least 5 years on average, you should be entitled to 100% of the money they contribute to your 401k plan.

 But if you leave sooner than this, then you are only entitled to a portion of the money.
-Fear not for your own contributions as all of the money you put into your account is yours, all of the time.
+Fear not, for your own contributions as all of the money you put into your account is yours, all of the time.
 But if you can be patient, the free money your employer contributes can be yours as well.